Leaky Gut Syndrome: Symptoms, Diagnosis and How to Heal It

 Lab Testing for Leaky Gut

 One helpful blood marker is LPS (lipopolysaccharides).
-LPS is a component of the outer membrane of certain bacteria and can indicate microbial translocation or leaky gut when found in the bloodstream.
+LPS is a component of the outer membrane of certain bacteria and can indicate leaky gut when found in the bloodstream.

 Serum Tests: LPS, Anti-actomyosin, Zonulin & Occludin (I use Array 2 by Cyrex Laboratories)